wg-osr/walkerga.github.io/_posts/2020-11-13-devour-light.md

 - Anything in the darkness have disadvantage on their saves against your other spells.
 - The darkness moves with you.

+If you invest 4 dice or more in this spell and scribe your [Sigil](/spells/#lexicon), the effect becomes permanent.

 ###### devour + light
 ###### *From the Library of Attman's [Shadow Wizard](https://attnam.blogspot.com/2018/10/class-shadow-wizard.html)*